25nt16/PS3/modules/04_rendering_and_refinement.md

-MODULE 4 — Final Assembly
+MODULE 4 — Rendering and Refinement

 Purpose:
 Combine all summaries, warnings, and outputs into the final structured result.